AaronLeoCooper/angular-guidebook/src/assets/md/guide/components.md

 or as a component rendered via Angular Router.

 >NOTE: When importing a decorator, you _dont_ put the @ symbol before the
->variable - only add the @ when you actually use the decorator
+>variable name in the import - only add the @ when you actually use the decorator